framedsc/Sitesource/markdown/GeneralGuides/ue4guide.md

 ## Fixing issues

 ### Shadow striping with low fov
-Sometimes you can run into shadow striping with low fov.
-To fix this you have to set the Depth Bias for the light that causes this.
+You can sometimes run into shadow striping with low FoV.
+To fix this, you have to set the Depth Bias for the light that causes this.
 This can be a pointlight, directional light or spotlight.
 The commands to try are:

 * `r.Shadow.PointLightDepthBias`
 * `r.Shadow.CSMDepthBias`
 * `r.Shadow.PerObjectDirectionalDepthBias`
 * `r.Shadow.SpotLightDepthBias`

-Usually a value around 0.15 should fix it.
-Below is an example.
-Left the default value right the fixed value
+Usually, a value of around 0.15 should fix it.

 ![Shadow banding and fix](Images\MiscGuides\ue4_shadowbanding.png){.shadowed}